-The User Management API in Amplitude provides a programmatic solution to provisioning and group management through a public API.
-This enables administrators to quickly and easily manage their organizations at scale and integrate the provisioning process with other tools, including Identity Providers.
+In Amplitude, the User Management API provides a programmatic solution to provisioning and group management through a public API.
+With it, you can quickly and easily manage your organizations at scale and integrate the provisioning process with other tools, including identity providers.

-The User Management API follows the SCIM 2.0 Standard, allowing for the creation, retrieval, update, and deletion calls for users (including pending users) and permission groups.
+The User Management API follows the SCIM 2.0 Standard.
+It allows for the creation, retrieval, update, and deletion calls for users (including pending users) and permission groups.

-The User Management API is meant to work in tandem with Permission Groups and Enterprise-level Project-Level Permissions, so it is only available for customers on an Enterprise plan.
-Please reach out to your Customer Success Manager to have these features turned on, as well as to have access to SCIM Provisioning.
+The User Management API works in tandem with permission groups and Enterprise-level project-level permissions, and is only available for customers on an Enterprise plan.
+Please reach out to your Customer Success Manager to turn these features on, as well as to gain access to SCIM provisioning.

-If you plan on using SCIM provisioning to integrate with an Identity Provider/SSO solution, ensure that SCIM is also enabled within that tool as well.
+If you plan on using SCIM provisioning to integrate with an identity provider/SSO solution, make sure SCIM is also enabled within that tool as well.

 |only one email is allowed|

-In Okta, our SCIM API provides the following features:
+In Okta, the Amplitude SCIM API provides the following features: